๐Ÿšด๐Ÿผโ€โ™€๏ธEducational Psychology

 Other Health Impairments (OHI)

-• Catch-all category for chronic or acute health conditions—includes epilepsy, diabetes, asthma, heart conditions, and ADHD
+• A broad category for chronic or acute health conditions that affect educational performance.
+Examples include epilepsy, diabetes, asthma, sickle cell anemia, heart conditions, and ADHD.

-• Fastest-growing IDEA category—largely due to increased ADHD identification
+• Fastest-growing IDEA category, largely due to increased identification of ADHD.

 Traumatic Brain Injury (TBI)

-• Effects are highly variable and can change over time—memory, attention, behavior, and motor skills may all be affected
+• Effects are highly variable and can change over time.
+Memory, attention, behavior, emotional regulation, and motor skills may all be affected, in different combinations and to different degrees.

-Compare: OHI vs. TBI—both involve health conditions affecting learning, but OHI covers ongoing medical conditions (chronic or acute), while TBI specifically addresses acquired brain injuries.
+Compare: OHI vs. TBI: Both involve health conditions affecting learning, but OHI covers ongoing medical conditions (chronic or acute), while TBI specifically addresses acquired brain injuries from external force.
 A student with epilepsy qualifies under OHI; a student recovering from a car accident qualifies under TBI.

 Complex and Developmental Disabilities